nature

 pupae

 I learned so much about bees from doing this.
 I went from having a vague knowledge of honeybees, to looking up articles about honeybees pretty much every day for about the first month after I got them.
-Did you know that bees use yeast fermentation to make a pollen based, probiotic superfood known as “bee bread”?
-Or what about where do they get their wax?
-It turns out, they produce wax from several glands on their abdomen.
-These glands turn the honey into wax by way of fatty acid synthesis.

 Here is a list of the supplies I used to build the beehive: